pillarjs/path-to-regexp/Readme.md

 Path-To-RegExp exposes the two functions used internally that accept an array of tokens.

-- `tokensToRegExp(tokens, keys?, options?)` Transform an array of tokens into a matching regular expression.
+- `tokensToRegexp(tokens, keys?, options?)` Transform an array of tokens into a matching regular expression.
 - `tokensToFunction(tokens)` Transform an array of tokens into a path generator function.

 #### Token Information